-The load capacitance (C_L) is assumed 50 pF, which is the value used for test conditions in the data sheet.
+The load capacitance (C_L) is assumed to be 50 pF, which is the value used for test conditions in the data sheet.

-From Equation B.3, power dissipation can be reduced either by reducing the supply voltage or the operating frequency.
-In this application, however, a change in V{CC} will directly affect the logic levels of the system, so V{CC} cannot be changed.
+From Equation (B.3), power dissipation can be reduced either by reducing the supply voltage or the operating frequency.
+In this application, however, a change in $V{\rm CC}$ will directly affect the logic levels of the system, so $V{\rm CC}$ cannot be changed.
 Thus in this example, the operating frequency is reduced from its maximum capability.
-The frequency at a power dissipation of 360 mW, at V{CC} = 6 V is 13 MHz, and it is assumed that the system requirement is for the device be operated at a frequency no less than 3,5 MHz.
+The frequency at a power dissipation of 360 mW, at $V{\rm CC}$ = 6 V is 13 MHz, and it is assumed that the system requirement is for the device be operated at a frequency no less than 3,5 MHz.
 This means that the minimum power dissipation is 100 mW.

-NOTE In CMOS circuits, the value of load capacitance, C_L , may not be known precisely.
-The primary contributor to load capacitance in digital logic circuits is the capacitance added due to the PWB when the devices are installed.
+In CMOS devices, the value of load capacitance, $c{\rm L}$, may not be known precisely.
+The primary contributor to load capacitance in digital logic devices is the capacitance added due to the printed circuit board (PCB)/printed wiring board (PWB) when the devices are installed.

 A conservative maximum estimate of C_L should be made for calculating the power dissipation.
-After the PWB design is done, the actual value of C_L may be re-substituted into Equation B.3 to obtain a better estimate.
+After the printed circuit board (PCB)/printed wiring board (PWB) design is done, the actual value of C_L may be re-substituted into Equation (B.3) to obtain a better estimate.

-B.4.4 Construct an Iso-Tj Plot
+B.4.4 Construct an Iso- T{\perp} plot

-An Iso- T_J curve for the MM74HC244 plotted from the Fairchild data sheet, is shown in Figure B.3.
+An Iso- T_J curve for the MM74HC244 plotted from the Fairchild data sheet is shown in Figure B.3.
 The specified maximum power is 360 mW at a maximum ambient temperature of 85 °C, so the curve passes through the (360 mW, 85 °C) point.

-B.4.5 Determine whether or Not the device can be uprated
+B.4.5 Determine whether or not the device can be uprated

 The minimum power at which the buffer can operate in the system is calculated as 100 mW (see B.5.2).
-The slope of the Iso- T_J curve is -83,3 °C/W (corresponding to -12 mW/°C power derating), which is higher than the thermal resistance value quoted by Fairchild for this device (61 °C/W).
-The maximum ambient temperature at which the device can be uprated (T{Up-Max}) is 106 °C. At the maximum application ambient temperature (100 °C), it is observed that the new power value is 170 mW.
+The slope of the Iso- $T{\rm J}$ curve is -83,3 °C/W (corresponding to -12 mW/°C power derating), which is higher than the thermal resistance value quoted by Fairchild for this device (61 °C/W).
+The maximum ambient temperature at which the device can be uprated ($T{\rm Up-Max}$) is 106 °C. At the maximum application ambient temperature (100 °C), it is observed that the new power value is 170 mW.
 The device can thus be operated at 100 °C, if the power dissipation is kept below 170 mW.